 Below are some pictures from spay surgeries on rats, some of which were performed due to a medical problem.

 A rat being prepared for surgery.
 Its belly has been shaved.
 It will have this area disinfected before a sterile clear plastic surgical drape is used to cover the rat and provide a sterile surgical field.
-Some rats may need intraosseous catheters, monitoring devices, and other pre-surgical preparation.
+Some rats may need catheters and monitoring devices will be used to check heart rate and oxygen levels.

 Intra-operative photograph of a spay surgery performed to remove a large ovarian growth (above).
 The picture below shows both ovaries and the uterine horns that were moved.
 The abnormal ovary is indicated by the black arrows.
 The normal ovary is indicated by the blue arrows.
 This rat was 18 months old at the time of the spay surgery.